 You are young – How this affects insurance

 Insurance companies are experts in evaluating risks.
 So when calculating premiums for life insurance underwriters take your age as a primary factor.
-These premiums are cheaper when you are young because you are potentially a low risk asset to insurance companies.
-You end up landing on an affordable insurance policy since you will pay the premiums for a long time.
+These premiums are cheaper when you are young because you are potentially a low risk asset to insurance companies and they get more expensive as you get older, especially if you are applying for a life insurance over 60.
+When you are young you end up landing on an affordable insurance policy since you will pay the premiums for a long time.

 Similarly, being young means low number of health complications especially if your family history with illnesses is clean.
 And hopefully if you’re a non-smoker that would reduce the amount of life insurance premiums you pay too.